SCOPE OF THIS CHAPTER

 - The secure unit is aware of the Review date and arrangements have been made for the staff in the secure placement to prepare a report, taking account of the progress made with the child and stating their view as to whether the criteria for secure accommodation (see Placements in Secure Accommodation on Welfare Grounds Procedure, Secure Accommodation Criteria) still apply and whether any other description of accommodation would be appropriate rather than remaining in secure accommodation.

 The social worker and Secure Placement should ensure that their Report is circulated to the secure unit and to the Panel Chairperson and other Panel Members at least 1 week before the Review date.

 7. Conducting the Secure Accommodation Review

 The Secure Accommodation Review, and the Panel's members, must focus on the questions and issues around the criteria for secure accommodation (see Section 1, Purpose of Secure Accommodation Reviews) within the context of the child's specific circumstances.In considering these matters, the Panel must have regard to the child's welfare.

-Nevertheless, the Secure Accommodation Review does not take the place of a Looked After Review; it is distinctly different.
+Nevertheless, the Secure Accommodation Review does not take the place of the Our Children's Review; it is distinctly different.

-In all cases, the outcome of the Secure Accommodation Review must be reported to the Looked After Review so needs to take place before the Review.
+In all cases, the outcome of the Secure Accommodation Review must be reported to the Our Children's Review, so it needs to take place first.
 These can be undertaken on the same day.

-The Secure Accommodation Review Panel will consider the social worker's report, the notes and decisions of the most recent Looked After Review and the views of the following:
+The Secure Accommodation Review Panel will consider the social worker's report, the notes and decisions of the most recent Our Children's Review and the views of the following:

 - The child, the parent(s) and those with Parental Responsibility;